citusdata/citus_docs/use_cases/timeseries.rst

   CREATE TABLE ge4 PARTITION OF github.columnar_events
     FOR VALUES FROM ('2015-01-01 08:00:00') TO ('2015-01-01 10:00:00');

-For more information about columnar storage, see :ref:`columnar`.
+For more information, see :ref:`columnar`.